sawyerWeld/GameTheoryNotes/Week_5/repeated_games.md

 The difference is nonnegative if 2B/(1-B) >= 2.

-The difference is nonnegative if 2B >= 2-2B.

-The difference is nonnegative if 4B >= 2.

 The difference is nonnegative if B >= 1/2.

 If people care about tomorrow half as much as today, they are incentivized to cooperate!